-Notice 1 form.
+Download the notice 1 form.

 Prior approval of a proposed larger home extension (part 1, class A)

 This template can be used by a householder to notify the local planning authority of the intention to build a larger single storey rear extension as described on the Extensions common project page.
 Please read the guidance note for help completing the notification.